svgdotjs/svg.js/README.md

 Transforms are cascading sequentially.
 Every transform you add will build further on the effects of all the previous transforms together.
 So for example, when you add the `translate(10, 10)` transform three times, the total translation will equal `translate(30, 30)`.

-We are going to use one node as an examle for this section:
+We are going to use one node as an example for this section:

 ```xml
 <rect width="100" height="100" transform="translate(10, 10) rotate(45, 100, 100) scale(0.5, 0.5) rotate(-10)" />